jeffhammond/blog/Finnish_language.md

 it to taxi drivers.

 Note that the sound of one letter and two letters is meaningful, for both vowels and consonants.
-For example, vari=color and vaari=grandpa.
+For example, väri=color and vaari=grandpa.
 You also need to pronounce double-t and double-k properly, since these are part of two different syllables.
 For example, bank=pankki, which is pronounced pank-ki.